Rahimian / Sivashanmugam / Trejo | Enhancing Interoperability and Automation of Construction Waste Quantification | Buch | 978-1-032-99854-1 | sack.de

 Verlag: Taylor & Francis Ltd

-The research in this book shapes the development of a framework that supports the built environment in quantifying construction waste (CW) and informing optimal material choices from early design stages to minimise the quantity and diversity of waste generation.
-The book also demonstrates the application of the proposed framework using an ontology (PROduct CIRcularity Ontology) and a BIM-integrated digital tool (Building Waste Tool).
-The PRODCIRO and BWT showcase how the standardisation, consistency, and granularity achieved within CWQ workflows enhance data sharing and automate the CWQ process.
+The research in this book shapes the development of a semantic framework that supports the built environment in quantifying construction waste (CW) and informing optimal material choices from early design stages to minimise the quantity and diversity of waste generation.
+The book also demonstrates the application of the proposed framework using an ontology (PROduct CIRcularity Ontology) and a BIM-integrated digital tool (Building Waste Tool [BWT]).
+The PRODCIRO and BWT inform how data, standardisation, consistency, and granularity could streamline and automate the CWQ process.
 The book also presents the outputs of a test-case building used to validate the adaptability and accuracy of the framework.

-This book is a valuable resource for BIM engineers, researchers, civil engineering and architecture students, and construction professionals.
+This book is a valuable resource for BIM and sustainability practitioners.
 It provides a comprehensive discussion on the significance of CW, its impacts on sustainability, advancements in CWQ, and data and information gaps within the existing CWQ practices.
-The solution proposed in the book will help the built environment shift from reactive to proactive and preventive waste management.
+The solution proposed in the book will help the built environment to shift from reactive to proactive and preventive waste management.

 Zielgruppe